Sialolithiasis

 Introduction

-Sialolithiasis is the presence of calculi in the salivary glands or ducts.
+Sialolithiasis is defined as the presence of calculi in the salivary glands or ducts.
 Stones will form in the salivary gland or ducts following the stagnation of saliva; they are typically composed of calcium phosphate and hydroxyapatite, as the saliva is rich in calcium

 Salivary Gland Anatomy